Te Kura 0 Moturoa Established 1923

 When dropping off and picking up your child, please use the crossing and set a positive example for your child.
 The road is narrow and with cars parked either side visibility is poor.
 The safety of your child is paramount.

 Skool Loop App

 Please ensure personal belongings are not brought to school.
-Conflict arises or friendships are damaged when toys are lost or broken.
-If we do see them, they will be confiscated and you will need to come collect them for your child.
+Conflict arises and friendships can be damaged when toys are lost or broken.
+If we do see them, they will be confiscated and you will need to collect them for your child.